mauromotion/mauromotion_com/src/content/posts/2025-04-07-004-delish-CSS-layout-backend-refactoring.md

 ## Next moves

-I just need to keep cracking on right now, building components, implementig logic in the back-end when needed.
+I just need to keep cracking on right now, building components, implementing logic in the back-end when needed.

 I'll keep the actual UI styling for later though.